SwiftUI Zoom Navigation Transitions: Add a Touch of Magic to Your App

 When to Use Zoom Transitions

-Zoom transitions work best when:
+Zoom transitions are best suited for: